Japanese Title: Electric Shock Showdown! Kuchiba Gym

 - After showing off Raichu's power and toying with Pikachu's attempts to hurt it, Surge declares that playtime's over and orders Raichu to use normal attacks, Mega Punch and Mega Kick, on Pikachu before finishing him off with the grand finale, Thunderbolt.

 - In the rematch, Surge did not waste anytime having his Raichu whipping Pikachu with its tail several times and then performing two body slams on to Pikachu.
 However, on the second Body Slam, Pikachu evades it at the last moment and then proceeds to turn the tide of the battle.

-- No-Sell: Pikachu's Thunderbolt doesn't phase Lt.
-Surge's Raichu, who, in turn, delivers a powerful thunderbolt that nearly incapacitates Pikachu.
+- No-Sell: Pikachu's Thunderbolt doesn't faze Lt.
+Surge's Raichu, who, in turn, delivers a powerful Thunderbolt that nearly incapacitates Pikachu.

 - Paper-Thin Disguise: One of the first that Team Rocket use, and one of the few that the protagonists see through.
 Ironically, it's nowhere near as thin as some they use later, though saying the first line of their motto doesn't help them.

 - Pet the Dog: Instead of trying to steal Pikachu or cause trouble, Team Rocket shows up to cheer Pikachu on after being moved by its determination to beat Raichu without evolving.
 This is the first time the audience is shown that they're more than just a bunch of evil troublemakers.

 - Pig Latin: Just as Jessie and James said the first line of their motto, Meowth interrupts them by shouting "IXNAY!" and smacking them with a paper fan.Jessie and James: We forgot!

 - Power Walk: The twerps and Pikachu pull one off before the second battle with Lt.
 Surge.